MikeHorn-git/Kernel-Hardening/README.md

 * Network
 * Storage

-These kernel modules blacklisted are present in conf/blacklist.conf.
+These kernel modules blacklisted are stored in conf/blacklist.conf

 # GRUB Parameters (25)
 * Debugging and Diagnostics